What is this?

 - Simple installation and usage without any external configuration

 Important: This fix relies on the latest, fully patched executables of the supported versions.
-Older versions or ones that otherwise have been tempered with won’t work.
-This also means that if a game were to be patched — which is very unlikely at this point — it would break the fix and require it to be updated.
+Older versions or ones that otherwise have been tempered with might not work.

 - Extract the file